NOAKES: WILL ACADEMIC ‘MOBSTERS’ SILENCE HIM?

 By Marika Sboros

-It also raises questions around the role of academic “mobsters” in a case that legal experts say defies logic, scientific evidence and common sense.
+The prosecution has raised questions around academic “mobsters” in a case that legal experts say defies logic, scientific evidence and common sense.

-The Health Profession’s Council of South Africa (HPCSA) has appealed its committee’s comprehensive not-guilty verdict for Noakes.
+The Health Profession’s Council of South Africa (HPCSA) has appealed its committee’s comprehensive not-guilty verdict for Noakes in 2017.
 The appeal concluded in Pretoria on February 23, 2018.
-Appeal Committee chair, advocate Justice Mogotsi, will rule before the end of March.
+Appeal Committee chair, advocate Justice Mogotsi, said that he will rule before the end of March.

 The HPCSA charged Noakes with unprofessional conduct for a single tweet on February 4, 2014.
 He tweeted that good first foods for infants are LCHF (low-carb, high-fat).
-Johannesburg dietitian Claire Julsing Strydom reported Noakes to the HPCSA.
-She claimed that the tweet was potentially “life-threatening”.
+Johannesburg dietitian Claire Julsing Strydom reported Noakes to the HPCSA, claiming that the tweet was potentially “life-threatening”.

 The path to prosecution

-The answer to how Strydom persuaded the HPCSA to go after Noakes on that basis is easy to find – if you know where to look.
-Why she succeeded is more complex – but not impossible to work out.
+The answer to how Strydom persuaded the HPCSA to go after Noakes on that basis is relatively easy to find.
+But only if you know where to look.
+Why she succeeded is much more complex.
 The answer lies partly in voluminous, unanswered evidence that the appeal committee must review.

 Dietitian Claire Julsing Strydom

-It shows that Strydom had help from academics at top South African universities: Cape Town, Stellenbosch and the Witwatersrand.
-She also had help from academics at a minor institution, North-West (formerly Potchefstroom) University.
+It shows that Strydom had help from academics at top South African universities: Cape Town, Stellenbosch and the Witwatersrand in getting the HPCSA to prosecute Noakes.
+And from academics at a minor institution, North-West (formerly Potchefstroom) University.

-The evidence also suggests, as Noakes’s lawyers successfully argued in closing, that Strydom was just a vexatious, “disgruntled” dietitian.
-They also argued that the HPCSA had no sustainable case against him from the start.
+As well, the evidence suggests, as Noakes’s lawyers successfully argued in closing, that Strydom was just a vexatious, ‘disgruntled’ dietitian.
+Thereafter, they argued that the HPCSA had no sustainable case against him from the start.

 The answer also lies in evidence the Appeal Committee cannot review because Noakes’s instructing attorney, Adam Pike, only uncovered it after the not-guilty verdict.
-And increasingly, it lies in evidence of academic “mobsters” behind Strydom.
+Increasingly, it lies in evidence of academic “mobsters” behind Strydom.

-The evidence Pike uncovered reveals that Strydom had inside help.
-She had a “deep throat” in the HPCSA: Dietetics Board head North-West nutrition professor Edelweiss Wentzel-Viljoen.
+The evidence that Pike uncovered reveals that Strydom had inside help.
+She had a “deep throat” in the HPCSA -its Dietetics Board head North-West nutrition professor Edelweiss Wentzel-Viljoen.

 That showed up in a PAIA (Promotion of Access to Information Act) request Pike made to the Association for Dietetics in South Africa (ADSA) in June 2017.
 Strydom was ADSA president when she reported Noakes.

-PAIA documents yielded an email chain between Wentzel-Viljoen (an ADSA member), Strydom and ADSA dietitian, Maryke Gallagher.
-Strydom and Gallagher appealed to Wentzel-Viljoen in her capacity as HPCSA board member for help with the “Tim Noakes problem”.
+PAIA documents yielded an incriminating email chain between Wentzel-Viljoen (an ADSA member), Strydom and ADSA dietitian, Maryke Gallagher.
+In one email Strydom and Gallagher appealed to Wentzel-Viljoen for help with the “Tim Noakes problem”.

 Crucially, Wentzel-Viljoen communicates with them before Noakes’s February 2014 tweet.
 In a later email, she reassures Strydom and Gallagher that the HPCSA “has a plan” for Noakes.
 That adds to support for the theory that dietitians set him up from the start.

-Interestingly, North West University has refused access to records that Pike has requested.
+North West University refused access to records that Pike requested.

 Was Noakes ‘mobbed’?

-All that has raised an arguably far more sinister reason for Strydom’s easy path to persuading the HPCSA to go after him.
-It may lie in the dark art of “academic mobbing”, also known as academic bullying.
+All that has raised a more sinister reason for Strydom’s easy path to persuading the HPCSA to go after him.
+It may lie in the dark art of “academic mobbing”, aka academic bullying.

 Prof Justine Sergent

 Academic mobbing is not restricted to South Africa’s top universities.
 It is a global phenomenon.
-And the consequences can be nothing short of tragic, as the 1992 Canadian case of neurology and neurosurgery professor Justine Sergent at McGill University demonstrates.
+The consequences can be nothing short of tragic as the 1992 Canadian case of neurology and neurosurgery professor Justine Sergent at McGill University demonstrates.

-In a report in Quillette, an influential website that offers a much-needed “platform for free thought”, Brad Cran tells Sergent’s shocking story.
-And he does so, not surprisingly, with poetic poignancy and power.
+In a report in Quillette, an influential website offering a “platform for free thought”, Brad Cran tells Sergent’s shocking story with poetic poignancy.
 Cran was Vancouver’s poet laureate from 2009 to 2011.

 His report is headlined The Academic Mob and Its Fatal Toll.
 He documents how it led both Sergent and her husband to commit suicide in 1994.
 They were found seated next to each other in their car, dead from carbon monoxide poisoning.